issp-center-dev/Komega/doc/software/en/shiftk_flow_en.rst

 .. figure:: ../figs/flow.png

-            Shematic flow of the calculation of this program.
+            Schematic flow of the calculation of this program.

 We introduce the detailed procedure as follows.